Home Pregnancy Tests

 - Some home pregnancy tests are easier to use and read than others.
 Be sure to follow the instructions exactly for accurate results.

 - Human chorionic gonadotropin (hCG) can be found in the blood before it can be found in the urine.
 A blood test can confirm a pregnancy about 6 days after the fertilized egg implants into the uterus (even before a missed menstrual period).
-For more information, see the medical test Human Chorionic Gonadotropin (hCG).
+To learn more, see the topic Human Chorionic Gonadotropin (hCG).

-- Some health professionals may want to do another pregnancy test in their laboratories to confirm the pregnancy before beginning prenatal care.
+- Some health professionals may want to do another pregnancy test in their labs to confirm the pregnancy before beginning prenatal care.

 - If you are thinking of becoming pregnant, think about making changes in your nutrition (such as avoiding alcohol and taking a vitamin containing folic acid) to lower the chance of birth defects.
 Good nutrition before and during your pregnancy helps your health and the health of your baby.

 - If you are thinking of becoming pregnant, try to find your most fertile time (ovulation).
 This can be checked in several ways.
-For more information, see the medical test Fertility Awareness.
+To learn more, see the topic Fertility Awareness.
 Ovulation test kits may help you know your most fertile time.
 These are available without a prescription in supermarkets and pharmacies.

 - Confirming your pregnancy early can be very useful.
 It allows you to start prenatal care during the first month of pregnancy.
 Or, if the pregnancy is unplanned, you can talk with your health professional about other choices.